nix-community/nixd/docs/user-guide.md

 ### FAQ

-#### Why it shows incorrect hover message on my NixOS configuration?

-Because nix itself does not preserve enough source locations.
-We can only know about where is the start point of an `AttrDef`, but we cannot even know where is the `=`, or where is the expression.

-So hover information may only works on limited nix AST nodes, that nix does not discard it.

-#### Why there is no rename & code action now?

-Actually we do not know anything about the **ranges**.
-Because nix itself has only one `PosIdx` for each expression, and that is the "range.begin", but how about the "range.end"?

-We do not know.

 #### How to use nixd in my *flake*?

 Nix flakes are now hardcoded being evaluated in your store, e.g. `/nix/store`.